jbk41/Slogo/doc/REFACTORING_DISCUSSION_aam79_jbk41_bh179_sk531.md

 * Before we branched, we changed ArrayLists to Lists for instance variables and return types and HashMaps to Maps for the same.
 * In VariableManager, we removed methods that were unnecessary.

+In the Turtle class, we had methods that were longer and could have been split into smaller methods with more specific responsibilities.